 - More harmonious furniture & space arrangements

-- Special “cures” or solutions to fix problems with your living and work space, as well as the exterior surroundings.
+- Special “cures” or solutions to fix problems with your living and work space and the exterior surroundings.

 Partly, Feng Shui is using our common sense.
-Clearing out clutter, getting rid of old and unused items, creating a more peaceful environment.
-Doesn’t it feel great when we begin getting rid of clutter….it opens up space, makes us feel lighter, and we actually start to think better.
+Clearing out clutter, removing old and unused items, and creating a more peaceful environment.
 But, of course, Feng Shui takes it much further than that.

-There are visible and invisible energies which have an effect on you.
+There are visible and invisible energies that affect you.
 The floorplan of your home, the land and buildings surrounding your home or office, furniture placement, and the alignment of doors are just a few examples of Feng Shui issues.

 By overlaying the pattern to the floorplan of your home, you can identify the sections affecting the different areas of your life.
 (When applying the Ba-Gua symbol to the layout of your home, the front door is always considered the main entrance, even if you don’t use it).